ravirun/misfit-ravi/README.md

 ## Topic Overview

-An evergreen satirical exploration designed for macro creator (100k–1m followers), focusing on why debates prioritize performance over substance.
+An evergreen satirical exploration designed for macro creator (100k–1m followers), focusing on theater techniques used by politicians.

 ---